Ubuntu Server Initial Setup

-While managing our server, we will spend a lot of time working on a terminal session and the safest way to connect to it is through SSH, or secure shell.
+While managing your server, you’ll spend a lot of time working on a terminal session and the safest way to connect to it is through SSH, or secure shell.

-To do that we have to make use of an SSH key, which is a pair of encryption keys mathematically linked to each other: a private key and a public key.
+To do that you’ve to make use of an SSH key, which is a pair of encryption keys mathematically linked to each other: a private key and a public key.
 The public key is used to encrypt a message whereas the private key is used to decrypt it.
 There are several ways to generate an SSH key.
-Generally the SSH client we will use is capable of doing this and that’s possibly the easiest way.
-For Windows, the most popular SSH client is Putty.
-I use Termius.
+Usually the SSH client you’ll use is capable of doing it and that’s probably the easiest way.
+For Windows, the most popular SSH client is Putty, but I use Termius.
 To know more on how to connect to a server using SSH, see this tutorial from DigitalOcean.

-Moving on, after creating a new Ubuntu server there are a few configuration steps that we should take to increase security and usability.
+Moving on, after creating a new Ubuntu server there are a few configuration steps that you should take to increase security and usability.

 Create a new user

-To first access our server we need to login as root.
+To first access your server we need to login as root.

 The root user is the administrative user in a Linux environment that has very broad privileges.
 Because of the heightened privileges of the root account, you are discouraged from using it on a regular basis.
 This is because part of the power inherent with the root account is the ability to make very destructive changes, even by accident.
 1

-So, our first step is to set up an alternative user account with a reduced scope of influence for day-to-day work.
+So, your first step is to set up an alternative user account with a reduced scope of influence for day-to-day work.

 On this example we will create a new user called johndoe, but you should replace it with a username of your choice: